 Carrington complies with the Campus Crime and Security Act of 1990 and publishes the required campus crime and security report on October 1 of each year.
+That report for each location is posted to the College Website at https://carrington.edu/admissions/student-consumer-information/ under the Annual Disclosure Section.
 Should students be witnesses to or victims of a crime, they should immediately report the incident to the local law enforcement agency and to campus administration.
 Emergency numbers are posted throughout the school.

 The security of all school members is a priority.
 Each year Carrington publishes a report outlining security and safety information, as well as crime statistics for the community.
 This report provides suggestions about crime prevention strategies as well as important policy information on emergency procedures, reporting of crimes, and support services for victims of sexual assault.
 This report is available at each campus.
-For comprehensive information, please see the section titled Commitment to a Safe and Clean Environment in the Student handbook.
+For comprehensive information, please see the section titled Commitment to a Safe and Clean Environment in the Student Handbook.